martinfuchs/DepthKit/README.md

 Collaborators Alexander Porter and Jonathan Minard

-Development has been provked, inspired and assisted by Kyle McDonald and Elliot Woods
+Development has been provoked, inspired and assisted by Kyle McDonald and Elliot Woods

 Supported by: